xinwenfu/VChat_GMON_SEH/README.md

 13. Modify the [exploit5.py] exploit script to have your new long `jmp` instruction, set a breakpoint at the `pop/pop/ret` SEH gadget and observe it's behavior!

-   1. Ovserve the exploit hitting the `pop/pop/ret` gadget after passing the exception to the program.
+   1. Observe the exploit hitting the `pop/pop/ret` gadget after passing the exception to the program.

 	   <img src="Images/I27.png" width=600>